Welcome to The Cumberland Manors

 Cumberland Manors Homeowners Association

-Again today, August 4th, I went around the neighborhood with our Property Manager, looking for violations.
-The last time was on July 20th, we did fine a few new ones, and some second notice violations, for those the fines begin.
+Again this week, I went around the neighborhood with our Property Manager, looking for violations.
+The last time, we did fine a few new ones, and some second notice violations, for those the fines begin.

 For those who get a second notice, beware the fines start, and they can cost more than fixing the violation.

 After all, this is a DEED RESTRICTED community, and we have rules and regulations.
 Click Here for a copy of the Minimum Community Standards.
 I am sure most of you adhere to these standards, but others do not.
 Go outside and look around at your neighbors, and if you see someone that doesn't adhere to these standards, please consider giving them a copy of these standards.

 Another thing we found is that a lot of houses are without house numbers.
 This is a county violation, and a safely issue for emergency vehicles trying to find your home during an emergency, so LET'S GET THOSE HOUSE NUMBERS UP!!